benwilcock/spring-rsocket-demo/docs/index.md

 In these recipes I'll show you how to get started with RSocket so that you can try it out for yourself.

 > Want to know more about RSocket?
-Read this excellent [blog post on RSocket][rafal1] by my good friend Rafal Kowalski of GrapeUp.
+Read this excellent [blog post on RSocket][rafal1] by Rafal Kowalski.

 ## RSocket Recipe List